YamagutiSenior/clone_simple_notes/docs/content/documentation/development_guide/_index.md

  * Debug mode: off
  * Running on all addresses.
    WARNING: This is a development server.
 Do not use it in a production deployment.
- * Running on http://192.168.3.7:5001/ (Press CTRL+C to quit)
+ * Running on http://192.168.3.7:5000/ (Press CTRL+C to quit)
 ```

-6. Point your browser to "http://localhost:port", and you should see the notes
+7. Point your browser to "http://localhost:port", and you should see the notes
 application.

-**Note:** Default Port is 5001.
+**Note:** Default Port is 5000, it can be changed by setting the `PORT` environment variable.

 ## Kubernetes Cluster Deployment